-Many organisations have high inefficiency simply due to employees not knowing what their colleagues are working on.
+Many organizations have high inefficiency simply due to employees not knowing what their colleagues are working on.
 Someone might hold valuable information for another, but not being inaugurated to each other’s tasks and assignments makes it impossible to reach out and offer assistance in these cases.

-A solutions to that can be to host smaller information meetings - or briefing meetings - to give each other updates.
+A solution to that can be to host smaller information meetings - or briefing meetings - to give each other updates.
 It can be just one or two persons from each department, or the managers from all departments, and then it's the leaders' responsibility to pass the information on to the departments.

 Transparency like this can lead to higher motivation amongst employees because they'll know where to find help when stuck or who to ask for second opinions or a nuanced glance at their work.
 Or basically just who to ask for certain information.
 When the process is eased, motivation is increased.